 Building A Culture of Resilience: The Nevada State-Wide Initiative

 With the highest rates of illicit youth drug use and addiction in the U.S. and increasing youth suicide rates, Nevada is in a state of emergency.
-The Nevada State-Wide Initiative will support individuals, organizations, and institutions in addressing and treating urgent psychosocial challenges that face Nevada’s children and families.
+Led by Anne Weisman, MPH, PhD—CMBM Faculty Member and Director of Wellness & Integrative Medicine with the UNLV School of Medicine—the Nevada State-Wide Initiative will support individuals, organizations, and institutions in addressing and treating urgent psychosocial challenges that face Nevada’s children and families.